eval/actions/polar-tags/README.md

 1. Tag a post
   Insert `<!-- POLAR-TAGS tags="tag1, some other tag" -->` in a post.
   **NOTE**: Make sure to use double quotes even when having one tag.
-1. Create a post listing the tags
+1. Create a post listing all tags
   ...insert `<!-- POLAR-TAGS-LIST -->` and publish.
 1. Run the CLI
   `$ bb polar-tags.bb --org your-org`